dotnet/dotnet-docker/documentation/supported-tags.md

 - Includes all [supported architectures](supported-platforms.md#architectures).
 - Includes Debian for Linux, unless specified (like `6.0-alpine`).
 - Includes each supported Nano Server version for OS-agnostic tags (like `7.0` and `latest`)
-- The `latest` tag references the latest stable release while in the `nightly` branch, it may references the latest preview release.
+- The `latest` tag references the latest stable release.
+In the `nightly` image repo, it may reference the latest preview release.

 ## Tag and image policies